Exit Planning: Are You Really Ready to Make an Exit?

 - What happens if I am not around to pay my taxes?

 - What happens when I’ve done my taxes wrong?

 - What taxes will I need to pay after I exit my business?

 Getting the Answers

-Answering the questions needed to make your dreams a reality likely can’t be done without the help of a team of experts.
+Answering the questions needed to make your dreams a reality likely can not be done without the help of a team of experts.
 Consider adding a sell-side advisor, financial planner, lawyer and accountant to your exit planning lineup.
 Begin gathering these key members to your team three to five years before you plan to depart the business, if not sooner.

 Working with a well-equipped team of professionals will allow you to:

 - Be protected from the unknown